geoserver/geoserver.github.io/_posts/2023-06-19-geoserver-2-22-4-released.md

 ### New Security > URL Checks page

 This release adds a new Check URL facility under the Security menu.
-This allows administrators to mitigate the Service Side Request Forgery (SSRF) vulnerabilities implicit in common OGC standards.
+This allows administrators to mitigate the Server-Side Request Forgery (SSRF) vulnerabilities implicit in common OGC standards.

 ![URL Checks](/img/posts/2.22/url-check.png) <br/>